MickeJagekrans/segmenter/README.md

 and thus does not create a master playlist for multiple streams, print the correct
 EXT-X-VERSION or any EXT-X-PLAYLIST-TYPE.
 So instead of reading the output playlists from each stream, modifying it and then
-creating a master playlist I just decided to build the playlists from scratch on request.
+creating a master playlist I just decided to build the playlists from scratch on request
-This decision also gives me more control over what happens and when.
+and then segment each stream using ffmpegs ssegment muxer.

 ### DASH